 A limited number of athletic scholarships are available for student-athletes who are members of Lyon's intercollegiate athletic teams.
-Athletes must comply with NAIA Division I eligibility regulations (see Athletic Handbook) and meet all institutional scholarship maintenance requirements as described in the Satisfactory Academic Progress section to retain an athletic scholarship.
+Athletes must comply with NAIA Division I eligibility regulations (see Athletic Handbook) and meet all other institutional scholarship maintenance requirements.